 Lighting and temperature are most critical in creating a suitable gradient within the enclosure.
 A hot and cool end are preferable, with the ambient daytime temperature sitting at approximately 84 to 86 degrees Fahrenheit.
 The basking spot should reach a temperature between 92-96 degrees.
 Ideal nighttime temperatures should fall to about 70, but fire skinks will do fine with night time temperatures as low as 65.
 You can use a reptile thermometer to keep track of temperature gradients in your habitat.
 Provide an under-tank heater on the warm end.
 Dome lights are a good source for heat with ceramic heat emitters.
 Always use a reptile thermostat to control heat sources.
 For larger enclosures, side mounting heaters also work well.
 Never place a heat source directly in the enclosure.

 Humidity is most important in the substrate, which should always remain moist, ranging approximately 60% to 70% relative humidity.
 Use a reptile hygrometer to monitor these conditions.
 As long as humidity in the substrate remains at this range, the surface can drop as low as 40%.
-Misting thoroughly twice per day with a (Exo Terra) reptile mister is usually sufficient.
+Misting thoroughly twice per day with a reptile mister is usually sufficient.

 As a burrowing lizard, the proper substrate is critical.
-Ideally a mixture of materials like cypress Zoo Med mulch, Exo Terra coconut husk, sphagnum moss, and nutrient-free soil work very well.
+Ideally a mixture of materials like cypress mulch, coconut husk, sphagnum moss, and nutrient-free soil work very well.
 Leaf litter or moss as a top layer also proves helpful.
 The most important issue regarding substrate is that it remain moist.
 Substrate that gets too dry can create a risk of ingestion, poor sheds, or even respiratory infections.

 Fire skinks benefit from a varied diet and are opportunistic feeders on live reptile food.
 Crickets make an excellent staple, and should be supplemented from time to time with other prey like mealworms, butterworms, silkworms, waxworms, or anything similar.
 Pinkie mice can be offered as an occasional treat, (no more than once per month).
 Fire skinks should be fed five to six insects every three days.
 Dust prey with reptile calcium every third feeding.